We all want more connections on LinkedIn as we are in turn getting access to more opportunities.

 Once you hit 500+ connections you’ll already have incredible reach and visibility, and when you reach over 5,000 connections you can do some serious growth magic.

 LinkedIn recommends that you only connect with individuals you know and trust.
 They also suggest managing your connection list and maintaining only those that bring you the highest relationship value.

 When it comes to your LinkedIn profile, quality is more important than quantity.
 More isn’t always better.

 Why you should remove LinkedIn connections

-- Sometimes, you get connected with a person just for the sake of keeping in touch.
-However, after some time, you realize they don’t add value to your network and you want to remove them.
+- You get connected with a person just for the sake of keeping in touch.
+However, after some time, you realize they don’t add value to your network.

-- Sometimes you realize that a person who engaged with you a lot when you first connected isn’t even active on LinkedIn anymore, being just a ghost connection.
+- You realize that a person who engaged with you a lot when you first connected isn’t even active on LinkedIn anymore, being just a ghost connection.

 - You might have a lot of LinkedIn connections that don’t engage with your content lowering the reach of your posts.
 The relevance of your connections is a crucial factor when it comes to pleasing the LinkedIn algorithm.

 So, how do you go about “pruning” your LinkedIn network and getting rid of irrelevant and inactive connections?